flyakite/go-lang-cheat-sheet/README.markdown

 delete(m, "key")

-elem, ok := m["key"] // test if key "key" is present and retrieve it, key exist, map contains key
+value, ok := m["key"] // test if key "key" is present and retrieve it, key exist, map contains key

-if element, ok := m["key"], ok{
+if value, ok := m["key"], ok{
     // if key exist
 }